ros-hybrid-behaviour-planner/so_data/README.md

 Furthermore, the implementation of the flocking mechanism as a subclass of `MovementPattern` (see patterns.py) is provided by this module.

-`FlockingRey` is an implementation of `MovementPattern`.
-It calculates the overall movement vector based on the formulas by Reynolds.
+`FlockingRey` calculates the overall movement vector based on the formulas by Reynolds.
 The calculations of cohesion, separation and alignment require a list of SoMessages as the input.
 Class `FlockingRey` request a list from the buffer using method `agent_list`.